gautamvn/sunshine/README.md

 sunshine
 ========

 This is for the "Developing Android Apps" course on Udacity.
+I'll use this to keep the code on my Mac and Windows in sync.